The Effects of Heat on Architectural Woodwork

 The effects of heat on architectural woodwork are largely a result of the relative humidity levels.
 With proper design, care and storage, the effects of temperature and humidity can be avoided, or at least lessened.
 Adhering to the AWI’s section 200 will guide and support you in the care and storage of your architectural woodwork.

-What Are the Effects of Heat on Architectural Woodwork?
+What are the Effects of Heat on Architectural Woodwork?

 Temperature alone doesn’t affect wood greatly – but relative humidity does.
 All wood products contain some moisture and exchange this moisture with water vapor in the atmosphere according to the relative humidity.
 If humidity is high, wood absorbs more moisture and swells.
 If it’s low, wood releases moisture and shrinks.

-According to the Woodworking Network, a 1% change in moisture content can result in a 0.5% to 1% change in the size of the wood.
+Just a 1% change in moisture content can result in a 0.5% to 1% change in the size of the wood.
 This moisture content change occurs when relative humidity changes by just 5%.
 Therefore, dimensional problems such as movement, shrinkage, expansion, and warpage are the most common effects of humidity on architectural woodwork.